tessalt/coffeescriptbook/book.md

   delay: i
 ```

-Now the delay will be 0, the first time through the loop, 1 second the second time, 2 the third etc. To reduce it, we can multiply by `i`
+Now the delay will be 0, the first time through the loop, 1 second the second time, 2 the third etc. To reduce it, we can multiply by `i` by whatever we want the delay to be between each item:

 ```
 layer.animate